 About 3 years ago, as a part of some kind of change in status and re-organisation of the school, all teachers were asked to re-apply for their jobs to continue employment at that school.
 Each teacher would be hired based on the new requirements.
 My client was not re-hired, nor was she given an explanation as to why, she was simply told that her job was no longer needed as of tomorrow.
 No redundancy payment was offered.
 That news would be a dramatic shock for most of us, even if thinking of resigning or retiring.
 Lack of appreciation, feedback and thanks would make anyone angry, likely followed by sadness at having the job and career you love crudely removed with no further contact.
 From May to September of that year she did not feel well, she lost interest and enthusiasm for life, but tried to regain this by taking up a role as a volunteer in a local charity shop.

-At a similar time, her father died during Covid and this seemed to “tip” her over the edge into mental illness, specifically severe depression combined with anxiety.
-Her father also suffered from depression and anxiety therefore depression running in the familial line.
+At a similar time, her father died during Covid and this was the straw that broke the camel's back “tipping” her over the edge into mental illness, specifically severe depression combined with anxiety.
+Her father also suffered from depression and anxiety, depression running in the familial line.
 She stated that she remembers shaking uncontrollably at the loss of her father, and perhaps to this day has not yet come to terms with this loss through the normal grieving process.

 Certainly, we can debate if how she lost her job was according to the law?
-That is not the purpose of this case and therefore we will avoid going down that route.
-The client is now on four medications for anxiety and depression, some of which are also negatively affecting hair growth, causing hair loss, which further embeds the feeling of “why would anyone want or love me?”.
+That is not the purpose of this case and therefore I avoid going down that route.
+The client is now on four medications for anxiety and depression, some of which are causing hair loss, further embedding the feeling of “why would anyone want or love me?”.
 In addition, she is putting on weight, which also negatively impacts how she feels about herself.
-Her quality of sleep is poor due to twitching, a side effect one of the prescribed medications.
-To aid sleep she has been subscribed Zopiclone, a common sleep medication which can cause drowsiness during the day.
-In her own words, she “Has no reason to get out of bed and most of the time feels blank and tense,” therefore can spend the whole day in bed sleeping with no desire to get out of bed.
+Her quality of sleep is poor due to twitching, a side effect of one of the prescribed medications.
+To aid sleep she was subscribed Zopiclone, a common sleep medication which can cause drowsiness during the day.
+In her own words, she “Has no reason to get out of bed and most of the time feels blank and tense,” often spending the whole day in bed sleeping with no desire to get out of bed.
 In order to end this cycle, she saw only one way out and that was to commit suicide.
 She tried, but luckily was not successful.

 Mrs M also suffers from a fungal nail infection in both her feet under the nails.